Improve Your Nursing School Success

 Fetal heart tones can be heard with an ultrasound fetoscope around the 10 – 11th week of gestation.
 A regular stethoscope or fetoscope can detect fetal heart sounds between 18 to 20 weeks gestation.
-To auscultate fetal heart tones, conductive gel is applied to the client’s skin.
-The fetoscope is placed at midline just above the symphysis pubis with firm pressure.
+To auscultate fetal heart tones, a conductive gel is applied to the client’s skin.
+The fetoscope is placed at the midline just above the symphysis pubis with firm pressure.
 Count the fetal heart rate for 1 full minute noting the quality and rhythm.
 Inform the healthcare provider if fetal heart rate is not heard.
 Late in the pregnancy, use Leopold maneuvers to determine the position of the fetus.
 Placing the fetoscope over the fetal back to hear the heart tones.
-Normal fetal heart rate is 120 to 160 times a minute.
+The normal fetal heart rate is 120 to 160 times a minute.
 Rates outside of this reference range can indicate fetal distress.

-1. Have client to empty bladder.
+1. Have the client empty bladder.

-2. Position a rolled towel under one hip to shift uterus away from large blood vessels to prevent hypotension.
+2. Position a rolled towel under one hip to shift the uterus away from large blood vessels to prevent hypotension.

-3. Face client, placing both hands on abdomen, cupping hands around the fundus of uterus.
+3. Face client, placing both hands on the abdomen, cupping hands around the fundus of the uterus.
 Palpate for the fetal part that occupies the fundus to help identify fetal lie and presentation.
 The fetal head will feel firm and round.
 The buttocks and legs will feel softer and less defined.

 4. Position the palms of hands on the side of the client’s abdomen.
 Use the palmar surface of one hand to locate the fetal back.
 The fetal back will feel smooth and hard.
 Smaller fetal parts, such as the hands, feet, and elbows, will feel like irregular nodules when palpated.